NAB reports 4 percent profit rise, maintains dividend

-SYDNEY National Australia Bank (NAB.AX) (NAB) posted a 4 percent rise in annual cash profit on Thursday and maintained its final dividend after streamlining its portfolio by selling assets in the United Kingdom and United States.
+SYDNEY Oct 27 National Australia Bank (NAB) posted a 4 percent annual cash profit and maintained its final dividend after streamlining its portfolio by selling assets in the United Kingdom and United States.

 NAB reported a cash profit of A$6.48 billion ($4.95 billion)for the year ended Sept.
 30, up from A$6.22 billion a year earlier, restated to reflect the sale of 80 percent of its life insurance business.
 The cash profit figure excludes one-offs and non-cash accounting items.